 P10 F Slide and Sights

-The P10 F’s machined steel slide is finished with nitriding.
-Overall it is a very nice even finish, and I expect it will be very durable.
+CZ finished the P10 F’s steel slide with nitriding.
+Overall it is a nice even finish, and I expect it will be very durable.
 There is some machining marks visible within the grooves between the slide serrations.
 These are subtle enough that I didn’t even see them for months.
-I only really saw them after taking some high resolution photos and working with some editing (you can see them in the pictures above).
+I only really saw them after taking some high resolution photos and working with some editing software (you can see them in the pictures above).

 Speaking of slide to frame fitment, the P10 series deviates from the normal CZ pattern by forgoing the internal slide rail design found on their hammer-fired options.
 The P10 slide instead uses a more traditional arrangement by riding on the outside.